That’s right, case studies have actual magic powers.

 - Followed your advice.

-They’re usually told in the form of a story and, like all good stories, have a beginning, a middle and an end.
+A case study is usually told in the form of a story and, like all good stories, has a beginning, a middle and an end.

 The beginning sets the scene, describing your customer and the problem or need they had.
-The middle deals with what you did for them, and the end talks about the results.
+The middle deals with what you did for them, and the end talks about the results you achieved.

-The best case studies feature happy customers who’ve really benefitted from what you’ve done for them.
+The best case studies feature happy customers who’ve really benefited from what you’ve done for them.
 But that should be obvious.

 More than that, they tell an interesting story that will keep your audience engaged.